Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-core-concepts.md

 ```
 ## Request context

 Excel and your add-in run in two different processes.
-Since they use different run time environments, Excel add-ins require a **RequestContext** object in order to connect your add-in to Excel's objectz as worksheets, ranges, charts, and tables.
+Since they use different runtime environments, Excel add-ins require a **RequestContext** object in order to connect your add-in to objects in Excel such as worksheets, ranges, charts, and tables.

 ## Proxy objects